auth0/docs/articles/connections/social/paypal.md

 Click **Save**:

-## 4. Provide Your PayPal Client Id and Secret to Your Auth0 Client
+## 4. Provide your PayPal Client Id and Secret to your Auth0 client

 Go to the [Connections > Social](${manage_url}/#/connections/social) section of the Auth0 Dashboard.
 Under the **Social** page, click to enable **PayPal**.